suhrig/arriba/documentation/current-limitations.md

 Viral integration sites
 -----------------------

 Fundamentally, fusion detection and detection of viral integration sites are based on the same methods (searching for split reads and discordant mates).
 Aligning a RNA-Seq sample against concatenated genomes consisting of human and pathogenic DNA is a conceivable approach.
 However, since there is a great degree of homology between related strains of pathogens, many of the supporting reads would map to multiple contigs.
 As multi-mapping chimeric reads are not reported by STAR, a lot of information would be invisible to Arriba and the detection rate would suffer.
 At best, Arriba might be usable to detect the integration sites of a single pathogen of interest or a collection of pathogens with dissimilar genomes.
-This use case has not been tested with Arriba, but any feedback from adventurous users is welcome!
+This use case has been tested successfully.

+Note: When aligning reads against concatenated host and pathogen genomes, make sure to add the extra contigs to the list of interesting contigs (parameter `-I`), when running Arriba, because by default only events concerning the standard chromosomes are reported.

 Intragenic deletions
 --------------------